faizahmalek/retail-automotive-analysis/README.md

 - Interactive Power BI dashboard
 - Business report and presentation

-## Future Improvements
+## Limitations & Future Improvements
+- The dataset covers a limited time range (2003–2005), with incomplete data for the final year.
-- Customer segmentation
+- Customer segmentation and lifetime value analysis could provide deeper insights.
-- Predictive sales forecasting
+- Future improvements may include predictive sales forecasting and automation of the analysis process.

-- Automated data pipeline
+## Author
+- Nur Faizah Abd Malek